 Few would debate the huge impact the internet has had on the world but it’s faced increasing challenges especially with regards to protecting free speech while ensuring things like hate and extremist ideologies are not spread using its far reach.

-The contract highlights various ways the health of the internet can be improved which include:
+The so-called "Contract for the Web" highlights various ways the health of the web can be improved which includes:

 Ensure everyone has an affordable internet connection available.